21 Cool Things To Do When Visiting Greektown, Detroit

 11. Maru Sushi & Grill

-With its chic décor and creative dishes, Maru is a popular spot for locals and visitors alike.
-The restaurant is a great choice if you’re looking to mix up your dining experience while staying close to Greektown.
-Whether you’re in the mood for a light sushi roll or a full dining experience, Maru adds an exciting twist to your culinary adventure in Detroit.
+With its stylish décor and artfully presented dishes, Maru is a favorite among both locals and visitors.
+Whether you’re in the mood for a light and refreshing sushi roll or a full, flavor-packed dining experience, this vibrant spot adds an exciting twist to your culinary journey in Detroit.

 12. Street Art and Murals